 In response to gaps in skills and provision highlighted by the Black Country Local Enterprise Partnership, the Elite Centre will deliver specialist apprenticeships and short courses as part of a collaboration between six major organisations.

 Following extensive consultation with businesses across the region, certain skills shortages were identified as current barriers to growth by the Black Country Skills Factory.

 To provide an innovative solution to the high value manufacturing training needs of the sector (both regionally and nationally), the Elite Centre for Manufacturing Skills will provide specialist training in:

 - Manufacturing Management, Leadership and Project Management.

-Training will meet employers’ needs by covering qualifications from Level 2 through to Level 6, and building on the strong foundations of the successful Skills Factory training established in the Black Country since 2013.
+Training has been designed by employers to meet industry needs by covering qualifications from Level 2 through to Level 6, and building on the strong foundations of the successful Skills Factory training established in the Black Country since 2013.

 Growing the region’s economy

 Regional partners, including the University of Wolverhampton, trade associations, Dudley College and Black Country LEP, are working together on the development of the Elite Centre for Manufacturing Skills, investing over £12 million in total to drive the Black Country's economic prosperity forward.

 The Elite Centre's hub will be based at the University of Wolverhampton's new Springfield Campus, a multi-million pound development regenerating a brownfield site into a national centre of excellence for construction and the built environment.